fabioperrella/debugging-with-mastery/intro/slide01.md

 !SLIDE center

-# Try to help others to lose less time debugging like I used to lose
+# Help others to lose less time debugging like I used to lose

 !SLIDE center

 # Idea

-## Try to show how I used to do and what I've learnt
+## Show how I used to do and what I've learnt

 !SLIDE center